Family still failing to come to terms after the brutal murder of two sisters in Mamelodi

 According to police sources, a WhatsApp message sent earlier by one of the victims had mentioned Mnisi by name.
 Later that day, angry residents reportedly torched his house.

-Mnisi was arrested at a Pretoria filling station and is expected to appear soon in the Mamelodi Magistrate’s Court.
+Mnisi was arrested at a Pretoria filling station and is expected to appear at the Mamelodi Magistrate’s Court soon.